Space-Exploration-Team-Awesom/SpaceExploration/spacefacts.md

 Question 1 - Text input field
 What Roman god is the planet Mars named after?
+1. The god of beauty
+2. The god of war
+3. The god of the underworld
+4. The god of messengers

 Question 2 -
-If Earth is the 3rd planet away from the Sun, what position is Mercury?
+If Earth is the 3rd planet away from the Sun, what position is Mars?
 1. 1st
 2. 2nd
 3. 4th